 Are You Stuck in a Rut?

-This article is written primarily with beginners in mind, but anybody stuck in a rut could derive some benefit from it.
+These tips for guitar players are written primarily with beginners in mind, but anybody stuck in a rut could derive some benefit from it.
 I’m convinced that every guitar player has at some point been in a rut and faced what people call “hitting a wall”.

 It’s what happens when you feel like you don’t know what else to learn.
 You can spend days, weeks and even months playing the same things all over again.
 Being stuck in a rut can be frustrating and in the worst case scenario, it may even lead to people quitting guitar altogether.